OpenMDAO/POEMs/POEM_057.md

 declarations will be used to compute the partials for the component.
-If no partials were declared, then dense partials based on full variable dependencies between outputs and inputs of the function will be declared automatically, and complex step will be used to compute the partials, similarly to what is currently done in the `ExecComp`.
+If no partials were declared, then dense partials based on full variable dependencies between outputs and inputs of the function will be declared automatically, and complex step will be used to compute the partials, similarly to what is currently done in `ExecComp`.

 ## ExplicitFuncComp